JiangJinsong/CP3407-myclean-app-group-10/README.md

    - Priority: Medium
    - Estimation: 2 days

-4. **As a customer**, I want to pay for a cleaning session online securely, so that I don't need to pay cash.
+4. **As a customer**, I want to pay for a cleaning session online securely.
    - Priority: High
    - Estimation: 4 days